-additional straight-time hours worked by a regular full-time and regular part-time employee as per Article 14.2(e) (Hours of Work) in a classification other than the employee's own.
-In such circumstances, she will be paid at Step 4 of the classification in which the employee is working.
+additional straight-time hours worked by a regular full-time and regular part-time employee as per Clause 14.2(e) (Hours of Work) in a classification other than the employee's own.
+In such circumstances, they will be paid at Step 4 of the classification in which the employee is working.

-An employee will lose her wage protection (status) rates:
+An employee will lose their wage protection (status) rates:

-- if she posted to a different classification prior to April 1, 2013; - when she is demoted by the Employer as a result of disciplinary action; - when regular employees achieve a casual position except where it is a temporary assignment directed by the Employer; - when she bumps under layoff provisions into a different job family or into a different grid level.
+- if they post to a different classification prior to April 1, 2013; - when they are demoted by the Employer as a result of disciplinary action; - when regular employees achieve a casual position except where it is a temporary assignment directed by the Employer; - when they bump under layoff provisions into a different job family or into a different grid level.